 Accepted submissions will be added to the EBMLive blog page and published in the BMJ Evidence-Based Medicine Journal supplement.

-To be accepted the following eligibility criteria apply:
+To be accepted, applicants must meet one of the following eligibility criteria:

 Your abstract is not successfully submitted until you receive a confirmation e-mail.
 If you do not receive a confirmation e-mail, or for any inquiries about eligibility please contact firstname.lastname@example.org